Speeding Tickets and Traffic Violations

 Fighting your ticket on your own would likely mean taking a day off work to attend court - then you face the hurdle of negotiating with the District Attorney.
 Instead of wasting your time, we will appear on your behalf and handle your ticket without you ever setting foot in a courtroom.*

 If you have received a citation, call our office (1-919-200-0822) for a free consultation regarding how best to handle your matter.
-We can advise you on the potential outcomes of your case depending on the county where the offense occurred, and can recommend actions that will lighten the effects of your offense.
+We can advise you on the potential outcomes of your case depending on the county where the offense occurred, and can recommend actions that may lighten the effects of your offense.

 Isn't it easier to mail in payment for my traffic ticket?